ricardorodrigues-ca/macOStrap/README.md

 ## This installer enables you to get up and running quickly with a simple UI.

+## Features
+- **"Select All" Option**: Each category includes a "Select All" option to install all packages at once
+- **Installation Memory**: Tracks installed packages and shows their status across sessions
+- **Smart Installation**: Skips already installed packages automatically
+- **Interactive Menus**: Easy-to-use whiptail interface with spacebar toggle and tab navigation

 ## Installation

 ### Bootstrap Installation (Recommended)